PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 <img src="{{site.url}}/imgs/hospitalstress.png" style="display: block; margin: auto;" />

-*Bar chart showing relative strain from collision occuring > 5 km away from nearest hospital*
+*Bar chart showing relative strain from collision occurring > 5 km away from nearest hospital*

-Notably we see that Queens Hospital center is the hospital that is closest to most collisions occuring more than 5 km away from the nearest hospital.
-In fact, around 50% of the fatal collisions the hospital recieves stem from collisions occuring more than 5 km away.
+Notably we see that Queens Hospital centre is the hospital that is closest to most collisions occurring more than 5 km away from the nearest hospital.
+In fact, around 50% of the fatal collisions the hospital receives stem from collisions occurring more than 5 km away.
 Kings County Hospital and Coney Island Hospital also have large proportions of distant collision patients.

 # Solution: New Hospitals?

 ## Optimal locations for New Hospitals

 Using Kmeans clustering, we can find optimal placements for future hospitals based solely on collision coverage.
 We can then compute the mean shortest distance to a hospital given the addition of new hospitals.
-The incremental inpact of additional hospitals shows that after 4 new hospitals, we can decrease the average shortest distance by 0.5 km.
+The incremental impact of additional hospitals shows that after 4 new hospitals, we can decrease the average shortest distance by 0.5 km.
+This small decrease is likely limited by the spread-out nature of the collisions that are more than 5 km away from the nearest hospital.

 <img src="{{site.url}}/imgs/mean.png" style="display: block; margin: auto;" />

-*Average shortest distance to hospital given the addition of new hosptials.
+*Average shortest distance to hospital given the addition of new hospitals.
 The teal line represents the current mean distance without any additional hospitals*

-Using Kmeans inertia gradients, optimality is reached when NYC builds 3 additional hosptials denoted as 'New Hospital 1', 'New Hospital 2' and 'New Hospital 3' in the below shown map.
-Optimality is based on the coverage of collisions occuring over 5 km away from the nearest hospital.
+Using Kmeans inertia gradients, optimality is reached when NYC builds 3 additional hospitals denoted as 'New Hospital 1', 'New Hospital 2' and 'New Hospital 3' in the below shown map.
+Optimality is based on the coverage of collisions occurring over 5 km away from the nearest hospital.

 <embed type="text/html" src="imgs/map_new_hospitals.html" width="100%" height="600"/>